-- 1. To make drainage easier, level the RV. - 2.
-Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 3.
+- Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 2.
 Place the end of the sewer hose into the approved dump station. - Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
-Close the dump valve when the black water holding tank is empty. - 5.
+Close the dump valve when the black water holding tank is empty. - 4.
 Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
-Close the dump valve when the grey holding tank is empty. - 6.
-Remove, clean and store the sewer hose. - 7.
+Close the dump valve when the grey holding tank is empty. - 5.
+Remove, clean and store the sewer hose. - 6.
 Close the sewer hose housing dust cap.